App Module vs Core Module vs Shared Module vs Feature Modules in Angular

 Applications commonly have multiple Feature Modules.
 Depending on the size of your application you may have A LOT of Feature Modules.
 Breaking things up into domain-specific areas can help in the long run for development.

-One of the main reasons to break your features up into different modules is lazy loading.
+Lazy loading is the main reason to break up your application into Feature Modules.
+You can load them as needed.
 If you want to learn more about lazy loading check out the Angular documentation on Lazy Loading Feature Modules.

 Now you have a better understanding of how to separate your different modules in Angular.
 For more on modules check out the Angular Introduction to Modules.